-- maximum spacing of 30 feet on center may be substituted for one row of shrubs.
-Other ground cover lower than 3 feet high is needed when trees are substituted for shrubs.
-Shrub height shall be at least 2 ft. installed but maintained no higher than 3 ft.
-6 in. at maturity.
-When trees and shrubs are used for screening purposes, they must be predominantly evergreens. - A landscape zone from 4 feet to 8 feet wide and extending the distance that the lot adjoins the street (exclusive of driveways) with one row of shrubs (predominantly evergreen) planted with a spacing of no greater than 3 feet on center and a height of at least 2 ft. installed but maintained no higher than 3 ft.
+- maturity.
+When trees and shrubs are used for screening purposes, they must be predominantly evergreens.) or; - a landscape zone from 4 feet to 8 feet wide and extending the distance that the lot adjoins the street (exclusive of driveways) with one row of shrubs (predominantly evergreen) planted with a spacing of no greater than 3 feet on center and a height of at least 2 ft. installed but maintained no higher than 3 ft.
 6 in. at maturity, and a metal railing fence or solid masonry wall at least 3 feet 6 inches high.